ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ### Contextual prompting

-By providing contextual prompts, you can help ensure that your AI interactions are as seamless and efficient as possible.
-The model will be able to more quickly understand your request and be able to generate more accurate and relevant responses, as you can see in the example of Table 7.
+<span style="background-color: #FFFF33;">By providing contextual prompts, you can help ensure that your AI interactions are as seamless and efficient as possible.
+The model will be able to more quickly understand your request and be able to generate more accurate and relevant responses.</span>

 ## Step-back prompting

-Step-back prompting is a technique for improving the performance by prompting the LLM to first consider a general question related to the specific task at hand, and then feeding the answer to that general question into a subsequent prompt for the specific task.
-This ‘step back’ allows the LLM to activate relevant background knowledge and reasoning processes before attempting to solve the specific problem.
+<span style="background-color: #FFFF33;">Step-back prompting is a technique for improving the performance by prompting the LLM to first consider a general question related to the specific task at hand, and then feeding the answer to that general question into a subsequent prompt for the specific task.
+This 'step back' allows the LLM to activate relevant background knowledge and reasoning processes before attempting to solve the specific problem.</span>

 By considering the broader and underlying principles, LLMs can generate more accurate and insightful responses.
 Step-back prompting encourages LLMs to think critically and apply their knowledge in new and creative ways.
 It changes the final prompt doing the task by utilizing more knowledge in the LLM’s parameters than would otherwise come into play when the LLM is prompted directly.

 It can help to mitigate biases in LLM responses, by focusing on general principles instead of specific details, step-back prompting.

-Let’s have a look into these examples to understand how step-back prompting can improve the results.
-Let’s first review a traditional prompt (Table 8) before we compare it to a step back prompt (Table 9):

-When you set the temperature to 1, you might end up with all kinds of creative writings for a storyline, but it’s also quite random and generic.
-So let’s take a step back:

-Yeah those topics seem like a good fit for a first-person video game.
-Let’s go back to the original prompt, but this time we include the answer of the step back as context and see what it will return.

-That looks like an interesting video game!
 By using step back prompting techniques you can increase the accuracy of your prompts.

 ## Chain of Thought (CoT)

-Chain of Thought (CoT) prompting is a technique for improving the reasoning capabilities of LLMs by generating **intermediate reasoning steps**.
+<span style="background-color: #FFFF33;">Chain of Thought (CoT) prompting is a technique for improving the reasoning capabilities of LLMs by generating **intermediate reasoning steps**.
 This helps the LLM generate more accurate answers.
-You can combine it with few-shot prompting to get better results on more complex tasks that require reasoning before responding as it’s a challenge with a zero-shot chain of thought.
+You can combine it with few-shot prompting to get better results on more complex tasks that require reasoning before responding as it’s a challenge with a zero-shot chain of thought.</span>

 CoT has a lot of advantages.
 First of all, it’s low-effofi while being very effective and works well with off-the-shelf LLMs (so no need to finetune).
 You also get interpretability with CoT prompting, as you can learn from the LLM’s responses and see the reasoning steps that were followed.
 If there’s a malfunction, you will be able to identify it.
 Chain of thought appears to improve robustness when moving between different LLM versions.
 Which means the performance of your prompt should drift less between different LLMs than if your prompt does not use reasoning chains.
 Of course there are also disadvantages, but they are somewhat intuitive.